survivejs/react-book/manuscript/webpack-and-react.md

 ## Conclusion

 In this chapter you saw how powerful React is when used with Webpack.
 In the process you learned something about React.
 We will continue developing our Todo application in later chapters.
 It isn't that useful without a proper backend so we'll build one.
 Utilizing Webpack of course.

+Next we will take a small detour to discuss how to manage various assets using Webpack.
+That will help us to make the Todo application look a little nicer.
+Now it's pretty barebone.